dotnet/arcade/Documentation/UnifiedBuild/VMR-Permissible-Sources.md

 ### Validation and Cleaning

 The [BinaryTool](https://github.com/dotnet/dotnet/tree/main/eng/tools/BinaryToolKit) is used to validate binaries in the VMR and clean binaries from the VMR.
-You can run the tool locally by running `./eng/run-binary-tooling.sh --validate` or `./eng/run-binary-tooling.sh --clean`.
+You can run the tool locally by running `./eng/detect-binaries.sh`, `./eng/detect-binaries.sh --clean`, or `./prep-source-build/sh`.

 #### Validation

 The tool detects "new" binaries by checking if they are listed in either `allowed-vmr-binaries.txt` or `allowed-sb-binaries.txt`.
 Note that the tool only uses `allowed-vmr-binaries.txt` as a baseline, but `allowed-sb-binaries.txt` is imported at the top of `allowed-vmr-binaries.txt`.
 This means that all binaries in `allowed-sb-binaries.txt` are also relevent.

-To run default validation, execute `eng/run-binary-tooling.sh --validate`.
+To run default validation, execute `eng/detect-binaries.sh`.

 An example output is as follows: